E-Brandao/WordCloud-Whatsapp/README.md

   -To create a website that can run the app.py file, some people suggested to me the use of flask but if you can do this in php will be great too.

+### Running example

+  -You can copy the files from the "example" folder to a local folder on you pc, and the run the script python, that will generate a wordCloud inside your folder.
+If you want to try with your own whatsapp talk, change the values of "Name1" and "Name2" in the python scripts, add stopwords of your language in the "stopwords_example" file and replace the "talk_example" with your talk.